This multi-purpose vibrator is one of the most satisfying I’ve tried. I even shot a video to show how versatile it is!

 I’m not the type to chase adventure.
 Some people hop on roller coasters, travel to far-off lands, skydive out of planes… but I don’t pine for that rush of adrenaline.
 I’m more of a homebody, thriving most on routine and safety.
 My idea of an exciting time?
 Masturbating with a bizarre new sex toy to determine, once and for all, how its weird shape feels against my genitals.

 I first saw the Fun Factory Volta in a brief, fleeting Instagram video my friend sent me to ridicule.
 “It looks like a vibrating duck beak,” they said.
 “It scares me.”
-I showed the link to my girlfriend, who promptly typed back, “why does everyone want to slap the clit!”
+I showed the link to my partner, who promptly typed back, “why does everyone want to slap the clit!”

 But I was not scared.
 I WAS THRILLED.
 Later, when Fun Factory sent me the press materials, I didn’t read them.
 I just glanced at the flapping tips and said yes.
 I craved those tips against my clit, flickering or poking or fluttering or tapping — indeed, I needed to learn which verb would be the most apt, and that was part of the fun.